Passing environment variables

 withReaderT,

-and works even for ReaderT
+and works even for ReaderT:

 withReaderT :: (env2 -> env1) -> ReaderT env1 m a -> ReaderT env2 m a

-takes a function that modifies the environment,
+withReaderT takes a function that modifies the environment,

-and converts a ReaderT env1 m a
+and converts a ReaderT env1 m a computation to a ReaderT env2 m a computation

 using this function.